-4. Run the output file (here ft_list.bat) as FT administrator at command level.
+4. Run the output file (here ft_list) as FT administrator at command level (e.g. sh ft_list).

 Please note that the address information is taken over from TNS.
 Additional partner properties (security level, priority, tracing etc.) can subsequently be defined using the ftmodptn command or via the openFT Explorer.